Headteacher’s Welcome 2020-21

 We also have superb facilities and an excellent and dedicated staff team who have supported the school for many years.

 I see our school as a learning community that not only includes the children, staff and governors, but all of our parents and carers as well.
-Over this year, there will be learning events for our parents and carers to become involved in and opportunities to come and see what happens in classrooms duiring lesson time.
+Once restrictions are eased, we will be hoping to run learning events for our parents and carers to become involved in and opportunities to come and see what happens in classrooms duiring lesson time.

 Broadstone Hall Primary School is a school that I firmly believe in and I will do my best to see that it continues to develop, improve, offer the best education that it can for your children and be a caring, respectful and co-operative learning community.